DasParijat/Ringtail-DE/README.md

 			Moved speaker names from base cutscene to RGT_DEF_INTRO, and positioned actors/camera</li>
 			<li>(Textbox)
 			Turned textbox scene into a CanvasLayer node</li>
+			<li>(Game)
+			Game scene now has default level to load in case no level given, is useful for when wanting to run this specific scene from Godot</li>
 		</ul>
 	</li>
 	<li>